Jbleezy/BO1-Reimagined/README.md

 * Fix Wunderwaffe not arcing after first kill rarely
 * Fix Der Riese trap lights rarely not turning red when active (can't get it to happen again, happened first time turning on trap on round 20)
 * Gun Game: fix rare bug where multiple gun increment powerups spawn (might be fixed, not sure what causes it, not caused from killing multiple zombies from the same shot)
+* Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?, couldn't get it to happen)
+* Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen)

 ### Cannot Do Yet
 * Add fast ADS to Speed Cola (when it becomes possible through game_mod)